pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 truancy falta às aulas,
 cábula

-Item.
 32. Kelt Cooper's proposal resulted in a debate about fining truancy in a city of the state of
 Connecticut.

-Item.
 32. A proposta de Kelt Cooper resultou em um debate sobre multar por evasão escolar em uma cidade do Estado de Connecticut.

 In New Britain, Connecticut, a new superintendent of schools named Kelt Cooper wants to end